CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 Which statements correctly describe `1` and `John` on line 8 of `student.php`?

-- It contains the key and array value of the parameter.
+- These are the arguments of the `bindValue()` method.

-- It contains the key and array element of the parameter.
+- They represent the key and array value of the parameter.

-- It represents the arguments of the `bindValue()` method.
+- They represent the key and array element of the parameter.

-- It contains the 1-index position and value of the parameter.
+- They represent the 1-index position and value of the parameter.

-- It contains the variable and constant data type of the parameter.
+- They represent the variable and constant data type of the parameter.

 /// type=SS, answer=[2]

 In `student.php`, what does `bindValue()` do on line 8?

-- It binds the value `John` corresponding to the positional placeholder `?` in `last_name = ?` of the SQL statement.
+- It binds the value `John` to the corresponding positional placeholder `?` in `last_name = ?` of the SQL statement.

-- It binds the value `John` corresponding to the positional placeholder `?` in `first_name = ?` of the SQL statement.
+- It binds the value `John` to the corresponding positional placeholder `?` in `first_name = ?` of the SQL statement.

-- It assigns the value `John` corresponding to the positional placeholder `?` in `last_name = ?` of the SQL statement.
+- It assigns the value `John` to the corresponding positional placeholder `?` in `last_name = ?` of the SQL statement.

-- It replaces the value `John` corresponding to the positional placeholder `?` in `last_name = ?` of the SQL statement.
+- It replaces the value `John` to the corresponding positional placeholder `?` in `last_name = ?` of the SQL statement.

-- It replaces the value `John` corresponding to the positional placeholder `?` in `first_name = ?` of the SQL statement.
+- It replaces the value `John` to the corresponding positional placeholder `?` in `first_name = ?` of the SQL statement.

 /// type=MS, answer=[2,4,5]